 Pityriasis rosea causes a rash made up of small, oval, or round marks.
 The marks are scaly and pink or light brown.
 Sometimes the rash spreads in a Christmas-tree pattern on the back.
 It can also cause itching.

 Pityriasis rosea is diagnosed by how it looks.
 The healthcare provider will ask about your child’s symptoms and health history.
 They'll also examine your child.
 You'll be told if any tests are needed.

 Pityriasis rosea may cause itching for 1 to 2 weeks.
 It generally goes away on its own within 6 to 8 weeks.
 Most children get better without treatment.

-Talk with your healthcare provider about any severe itching, some prescription medicines may be helpful.
+Talk with your healthcare provider about any severe itching.
+Some prescription medicines may be helpful.

-Rash that worsens or becomes painful
+A rash that gets worse or becomes painful

-Itching that does not respond to home treatment
+Itching that doesn't respond to home treatment